 FCT JOINT SECRETARIAT

 Allan LEONARD is a specialist in Northern Ireland affairs, arriving from America at the time of the 1994 ceasefires.
-He served as a policy officer at the Northern Ireland Assembly, and held a senior management position at the Ulster Historical Foundation.
+He served as a policy officer at the Northern Ireland Assembly and held a senior management position at the Ulster Historical Foundation.
 Previously, he was responsible for the development and launch of the Troubled Images project at the Northern Ireland Political Collection, Linen Hall Library; this exhibit travelled worldwide.

 Allan’s professional background includes marketing, communications, exhibition and event management, policy development, and senior management.
 He is particularly skilled at organisational and networking matters.
 He received a MA degree in Irish Political Studies, from University College Dublin, and a BA degree (with Distinction) in International Relations, from Boston University.
-Allan is Director of the Northern Ireland Foundation.
+Allan is the Director of the Northern Ireland Foundation.

 Nancy holds a MSPA, International Relations from the University of Massachusetts and a BA in Globalization Studies.

 FCT SECRETARIAT TEAM

 Candyce CARRAGHER has assisted at FCT events in Northern Ireland, Iraq and Nigeria.
 She is working towards a Master’s degree at the University of Massachusetts Boston’s John W. McCormack Graduate School of Policy & Global Studies in the Conflict Resolution, Human Security & Global Governance.
 She is the Assistant to the President at CAPA The Global Education Network.